ibarisorhan/ClusterAutomation/README.md

 For RASPA simulation automation, use the RASPA_Automation direcoty in this repo and follow the steps below:

-(1) Move the forcefield file to the RASPA forcefields directory.
+(1) Move the forcefield file (in ./Extras/Automation_Script/)to the RASPA forcefields directory.

 (2) In the PBS template the HOME directry and project name should be entered.